jcayouette/doc-broadcast/README.md

 # doc-broadcast
-Publishes Documentation Sources from Remote Repository Branches to gh-pages
+Publishes documentation sources from remote repository branches to a local gh-pages branch.